Introduction

 keep track of changes with versioning.

-The following is a guide for installing KNIME Business Hub into a single-node Kubernetes cluster running on Ubuntu.
+The following is a guide for installing KNIME Business Hub into a single-node Kubernetes cluster running on a supported Linux distribution.

 To administrate a KNIME Business Hub instance please refer instead to the following guide: